doremichen/custframework/README.md

 # Cust framework
+This exercise project contains java framework and native framework design.
+The design item is as the following..
+a. binder..
+b. jni invoking process (forword/backword)..
+c. hal module..
+Build sop..
+0. Get ASOP..
-1. Put this code in the android root\vendor
+1. Put this code in the android root\vendor..
 2. Add as the followng in root\build\target\product\common.mk\cmomonlmk
 PRODUCT_PACKAGES += custframework \\
                     com.custframework.server.xml \\